-Credits 7.5 hec Grading scale Satisfactory/not satisfactory Education cycle Third-cycle Examiner Professor Amir Rashid, amirr@kth.se Department of Production Engineering, KTH Royal Institute of Technology Course administrator Dr Sayyed Shoaib-ul-Hasan, ssuh@kth.se Department of Production Engineering, KTH Royal Institute of Technology Eligibility A Master's degree in Production Engineering or equivalent Aim: - - - The aim of this PhD course is to provide the foundations of the circular economy paradigm and its implementation.
-This aim can be further specified into the following sub-aims: Provide conceptual frameworks necessary to understand the foundations of the CE and its implementation Give insights into current industrial trends regarding CE Provide the policy rationale for CE Intended learning outcomes: - - After completion of the course, the course participant should be able to Describe and analyse the conceptual frameworks necessary to understand the foundations of the CE; Describe current industrial trends regarding CE; FOUNDERS: With support from
+Credits 7,5 hec Grading scale Satisfactory/not satisfactory Education cycle Third-cycle Examiner Professor Amir Rashid, amirr@kth.se Department of Production Engineering, KTH Royal Institute of Technology Course administrator Dr Sayyed Shoaib-ul-Hasan, ssuh@kth.se Department of Production Engineering, KTH Royal Institute of Technology Eligibility A Master's degree in Production Engineering or equivalent Aim: The aim of this PhD course is to provide the foundations of the circular economy paradigm and its implementation.
+This aim can be further specified into the following sub-aims: Provide conceptual frameworks necessary to understand the foundations of the circular economy paradigm Give insights into current industry trends regarding CE Provide methods and tools for the implementation of CE in practice Provide the policy rationale for CE Intended learning outcomes: After completion of the course, the course participant should be able to describe and analyse the conceptual frameworks necessary to understand the foundations of the CE.
+They should be able to describe current industrial trends regarding CE and based on a system perspective suggest implementation of CE strategies in industry and society and discuss opportunities and barriers in implementation efforts.
+Lastly, they should be able to describe and critically review the policy rationale for CE.

-COORDINATOR:
+FOUNDERS: